Thyroid and Gut Health Connection

 The two hormones that the thyroid produces are called thyroxine (T4) and triiodothyronine (T3).
 These hormones are necessary for all the cells in the body to function normally.2

-Unfortunately, for a lot of people, the thyroid doesn’t always function properly.
+Unfortunately, the thyroid doesn’t always function correctly for many people.
 This can be a temporary problem or a lifelong issue.
 A thyroid issue is far more common in women but can affect anybody of any age.
-Approximately 1 in 20 people have some sort of thyroid dysfunction at some point in their lives.2
+Approximately 1 in 20 people have thyroid dysfunction at some point.2

 The amount of hormones secreted by the thyroid gland is controlled by the pituitary gland - a small gland located underneath the brain in the skull.